caiostringari/deepwaves/README.md

 # Deep Neural Networks for Active Wave Breaking Classification

-This repository contains code and data to reproduce the results of the paper **Deep Neural Networks for Active Wave Breaking Classification**.
+This repository contains code and data to reproduce the results of the paper **Deep Neural Networks for Active Wave Breaking Classification** currently under review.
+A pre-print is available from A.

 ## Dependencies